yutaka-ishikawa/darshan-mod/README-aics.txt

 -------------------------------------------------------------------------------
 HISTORY:
-02/08/2017
+02/24/2018
+-  The following bugs are fixed:
+	- Though the file size field is 64 bit, htonl and ntohl were used for byte order conversion.
+	- The fclose operation was not taken care for recording file size.
+02/08/2018
 -  The actual file size at the close time is now recorded.
 Darshan accumulates bytes of read/write data.
-If an application move the file position by the lseek system call, and reads/writes data.
+If an application moves the file position by the lseek system call followed by reading/writing data.
 The bytes of read/write data is not the same of the file size.
 You can get this information using darshan-history.pl:
 	$ darshan-history.pl --summary  darshanlog-XXXXX.gz
 -  The darshan-history.pl now generates pdf and other formats supported by gnuplot.
 The "--terminal" option changes the format.